Healthy Food vs. Unhealthy Food

 - stroke

 Before you consider consulting your general practitioner (your typical doctor), you need to understand that most physicians have no training in health and nutrition!
-At best, they get 1 week of nutritional information during there years of training to become a doctor.
+At best, they get 1 week of nutritional information during their many years of training to become a doctor.

 You will learn more facts about health and nutrition from Garrison Body than you will from your general practitioner.
 They are trained to fix things - not prevent.
 They can tell you what causes many health issues, but they don't know enough to tell you how to have great eating and cooking habits.
 They have no idea how many Calories are right your "your" body.
 But they will try, and the information is usually far from correct - or valuable.
 You'll be lucky if your doctor can quote the FDA on how many Calories you should eat daily.
 And the FDA is changing that information (about 30 years past due) to better reflect the "average" person.

-The FDA daily Calorie consumption information is based upon a very healthy, 20 year old male athlete.
+The FDA daily Calorie consumption information is based upon a very healthy, 23 year old male athlete.
 Why?
 Because the FDA thought that would be a good model.
 If that's not your gender or age, then the information about how many Calories "you" should have daily are incorrect.
+What it comes down to when considering why the FDA is so far from reality, is the fact that all their science failed to use "real-world data".
+That means, they did not test many "average" people to understand what is truly mandated to know in order to formulate the daily caloric consumption for "average" people, as well as well-conditioned athletes.
+So Garrison Body did to the correct research for more than 40 years.

 Where Can I Find Healthy Recipes?

 Now THAT is a great question!
 Right here in Garrison Body!
-Keep your eyes on this site because during the redevelopment of this site (late 2024 and early 2025), there will be a section all about cooking called "Men Cook".
-And, please know that the recipes and methods are NOT what a typical "guy" would do.
+Keep your eyes on this site because during the redevelopment of Garrison Body (late 2025), there will be a section all about cooking called "Men Cook".
+And, please know that the recipes and methods are NOT what a typical "guy" would create.
 They are recipes for anybody.
-They prepared with care and focus on taste as well as simplicity.
+They are prepared with care and focus on taste as well as simplicity and health.
 Yes, there will be many recipes that are quite complicated.
 But for the weekly meals, you'll find an array of good tasting, easy to prepare healthy foods most anybody will enjoy.